stacks-network/docs/guides-and-tutorials/running-a-signer/best-practices-to-run-a-signer.md

 - Upgrading one Signer instance at the time.
 - Test the update on one instance and, if successful, proceed to the others.
+- While your Signer is offline for upgrades, it won't sign any blocks.
+Ensure that the downtime is as short as possible.

 ### Diversified hosting